Read the Explore Pippins FAQs to find out what girls aged 5-6 can gain from this world-first, digital programme by GirlGuiding New Zealand.

 Girls who are involved with GirlGuiding develop confidence and learn many new skills.
 The girls are outdoors as much as possible, and they are encouraged to help in their community, learn about other cultures, and work on their motor skills.
 We believe that we are the only organisation in New Zealand offering such positive and confidence-building activities to girls, and we’d love to be able to make a positive impact in your daughter’s life.
 You can find out more about GirlGuiding New Zealand here.

-Explore Pippins runs on a subscription model which renews every 90 days.
+Explore Pippins runs on a subscription model.
+The subscription period and price is stated on the registration form.
 With over 150 Pippin activities available, girls can choose their own adventure.

 Explore Pippins is designed to get girls more active and interested in their wider worlds.
 The online activities are typically a prompt for the girl to do something in the ‘real world’.
 We aim for girls to spend only a small portion of their time using the online component, and the vast majority of their time doing activities off-screen.